Larry Beckett: Other collaborations

 An admirer of the 5-piece Portland indie band Eyelids, powered by singer-songwriters Chris Slusarenko, from Guided by Voices, and John Moen, of The Decemberists, Beckett began a collaboration with the band by opening his book of songs to them.
 Beckett also wrote new lyrics.
 The resulting album, The Accidental Falls, produced by Peter Buck, from R.E.M., made several Best of 2020 lists.
 The album includes the lost 1966 Beckett/Buckley song "Found at the Scene of a Rendezvous That Failed" with Beckett on piano and Buck on bass.

 Personal life

 Beckett has remained a poet and songwriter while working as a computer programmer and analyst, based in Portland, Oregon.

-He is married to photographer Laura Fletcher and they have two children - Susannah Beckett (born 1990) and Liam Beckett (born 1999).
+He is married to photographer Laura Fletcher and they have two children, Susannah Beckett (born 1990) and Quinn Beckett (born 1999), and a grandchild, Kieran Hobbs (born 2023).